 Offered little in an attacking sense, as most of his time was spent providing cover in his own half.

-The massive Senegalese center back made every inch of his frame count today, as he came out on top in virtually every physical duel contested with a Zenit player.
-But this was no uncultured lump, as he also showcased exemplary poise when advancing the ball out of defense.
+The massive Senegalese centre back made every inch of his frame count today, as he came out on top in virtually every physical duel contested with a Zenit player.
+But this was no uncultured lump, as he also showcased exemplary poise when advancing the ball out of defence.

 Looked lively in the first half as he gave Criscito a run for his money, and should have opened the scoring when he found himself in space on one chance.
 However, his influence waned as time wore on.